FAQs

 - Confirm up to three outcomes we’ve agreed to help assess the success of the grant.

-- Ask you to accept our standard grant terms and conditions.
+- Ask you to accept our grant agreement and confirm you agree to our offer.

 - Outline any additional conditions attached to the grant.